objectcomputing/mFAST/ReadMe.md

 Conclusion
 =============
-Even though mFAST is only a decoder at current stage, it already provides better usability, smaller memory footprint and superior runtime efficiency than QuickFAST.
+Even though mFAST is only a encoder at current stage, it already provides better usability, smaller memory footprint and superior runtime efficiency than QuickFAST.
 However there are still some area that needs to be done :